 I’ve often said most artists did not choose to become artists; it’s more like art selected them to become artists.
-You know it’s not the simplest career path on multiple levels.
+You know it’s not the easiest career path on multiple levels.
 But you chose it nevertheless because you were compelled to do so.
 Perhaps over the objection of your family who hoped you’d be a teacher, a doctor, or any career with a steady salary.

 Every Piece of Art Has a Backstory

 Up to now, the conversation is about your backstory, which is essential.
 Storytelling goes beyond and delves into the truth that all art has a backstory.
 Read this 2008 interview, Every Piece of Art Has a Backstory, with the artist Mary Heilmann.
-She discusses her formative years in California, evolution from literature to ceramics to painting; and many inspirations, including video games and roadways.
+She discusses her formative years in California, evolution from literature to ceramics to painting, and many inspirations, including video games and roadways.

 There is no guarantee your Story will come easy.
 Sometimes you must dig deep for it.

 Here is a fictional interview showing how to get the heart of the matter: